code-craka/creavibe-pro/docs/terms-of-service-deployment-guide.md

 ## Support

-If you need assistance with deployment, contact the development team at dev@creavibe.pro.
+If you need assistance with deployment, contact the development team at dev@CreaVibe.